cyrillegin/dragonfly/README.md

 To add this sensor to your list of pollers, make sure you include the device Id to the config.
 To test it, run `python3 run.py wireSensor`.
 The temperature should be printed out.
 * Can control (see controllers)

+##### Motion Sensor
+VCC needs to be hooked up to 5v, both sensitivity and time delay pots should be relativly low to avoid false positives.

 ##### Controllers